euruko2012/call-for-proposals/rebuilding_government/README.md

 A key design principle has been "tools over content"; with an in-house team we can be a lot more creative than simply implementing a content management system.
 Instead we're focussed on providing citizens with clear, simple, appropriate guidance and utilities.
 That's had a huge impact on our architecture, sometimes good and sometimes less so.
 This talk will explore some of the trade-offs and what we're doing to simplify in the midst of growing attention, requirements and pace.

-Along the way I'll also cover some of the lessons learned from scaling our team fast, and practicing continuous delivery in a unique context and especially risk-averse world.
+Along the way I'll also cover some of the lessons learned from scaling our team fast, baking in security practices, and practicing continuous delivery in a unique and especially risk-averse world.

 ## James Stewart